WilliamWFLee/python-package-template/README.rst

 - `isort`_
 - `Hound`_

-isort is configured to produce Black-compatible code import formatting, and Flake8 is configured to be suitable for Black.
+isort and flake8 are configured to be compatible with Black formatting standards.

 The ``.gitignore`` is configured for Python, based on the ``.gitignore`` `template on GitHub <https://raw.githubusercontent.com/github/gitignore/main/Python.gitignore>`__, plus additional rules ignoring VS Code and IntelliJ IDEA project-specific configuration directories.